3rdpartyeve/perry/README.md

 ## WARNING
 this is a prototype / work in progress.
-As CCP has not released much of the CREST API yet its use is extremly limited, also this library is not to be considered complete or stable, most likely backward compatibility will break during further development.
+As CCP has not released much of the CREST API yet its use is extremely limited, also this library is not to be considered complete or stable, most likely backward compatibility will break during further development.
 Do not use this if you don't know what you are doing.